ChromeDevTools/debugger-protocol-viewer/pages/index.md

 Select <i>Experiments</i> on the left of settings.
 Turn on "Protocol Monitor", then close and reopen DevTools.
 Now click the ⋮ menu icon, choose <i>More Tools</i> and then select <i>Protocol monitor</i>.

-<p>You can also issue your own commands using Protocol Monitor.
+<p>You can also send commands using Protocol Monitor.
 If the command does not require any parameters,
 type the command into the prompt at the bottom of the Protocol Monitor panel and press Enter, for example,
 <code>Page.captureScreenshot</code>.
 If the command requires parameters, provide them as JSON, for example,
 <code>{"cmd":"Page.captureScreenshot","args":{"format": "jpeg"}}</code>.